 Prussia Cove is one of those beautiful hidden areas located on the south coast of Cornwall.
 As I was lucky enough to stay at Trevnor Farmhouse near Goldsithney, getting here was only a five-minute drive.
 It is still a fair distance to get to Prussia Cove though as the car park is at the top, then a ten-minute walk.
 I would not recommend trying to get here if you have difficulty walking or other disability that would restrict you from using rough tracks.

 Before arriving, I did a little research and was fascinated by how this place was used over the years.
 When I read about a harbour or cove, it usually involves having had some involvement with the fishing industry or some association of a famous export during its peak.
-Whilst the two I have mentioned have been in existence here; there is also a lot more.
+While the two I have mentioned have been in existence here; there is also a lot more.

 Prussia Cove & Smuggling

 Smuggling in Cornwall during the eighteenth century, especially in the south was pretty much a common occurrence.
 The reason why it was easy to hide illegal items, especially back in those days, was access to these coves dotted around the Cornwall coastline had very poor or no road access, making it a haven for anything illegal.

 Penzance, a nearby town that had a custom house, had a collector and staff who had the arduous task of collecting from these smugglers within the Penzance area.

-But this effort was all but futile as no suitable roads were built or access was poor around the time.
+But this effort was all but futile as no suitable roads had been built or access was inadequate around the time.
 A major highway was built eventually around 1760, but this had only reached to Marazion, a nearby village.

 As I found out about this, I recalled my journey down on the A30 where it took the best part of the day to reach the south.
 It was not the best of trips, but to think that if this was an arduous journey in these times of highways and modern roads, then I shudder to think how these areas could be reached during those times of smuggling.

 A Way of Life